codetunez/basic-device/README.md

 ```

 ### __Using basic-device as a Leaf Device connecting through an Edge Gateway__
-Set up the device connection per desired and update *gatewayHostName* in the code to be the DNS name of the Edge device acting as a gateway.
+Set up the device connection per desired and update *gatewayHostName* in [device.ts](device.ts) to be the DNS name of the Edge device acting as a gateway.
 Finally, ensure you have set the following environment variable *before* running the code and ensure the pem is at the location

+Windows
 ```
 set NODE_EXTRA_CA_CERTS=<full path to root cert pem file>
 ```
-or
+Linux
 ```
 export NODE_EXTRA_CA_CERTS=<full path to root cert pem file>
 ```
-This is a basic manifest file that can be used in your Edge deployment [nomodule_manifest](nomodule_manifest.json).
+This is a basic manifest file that can be used in your Edge deployment [nomodule_manifest.json](nomodule_manifest.json).
 To learn more about connecting downstream devices, visit the following [documentation](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-connect-downstream-device?view=iotedge-2018-06)